ocurrent/ocurrent/README.md

 ### TODO

-OCurrent is very incomplete at the moment (but is being actively developed, as of June 2019).
+OCurrent is very incomplete at the moment (but is being actively developed, as of July 2019).
 Planned/missing features include:

 - Integration with GitHub, not just local repositories.